Residual Income | Why You Want It And How You Get It

 Perhaps you are familiar with the term laptop lifestyle – being able to work, from anywhere in the world as long as you have a computer or a smartphone.
 Intrigued?
 And you should be.
 So let me break down a few ways to achieve that time freedom, enjoying the beaches of the world (or whatever place excites you most!)

 The ability to leverage someone else’s time, or money.

 How do we do this?

-By investing or creating something that people will continue to buy time and time again – or a service that people will continue to subscribe to for years to come.
+By investing in or creating something that people will continue to buy time and time again – or a service that people will continue to subscribe to for years to come.

-Let’s consider one of my best sellers for example a Water bottle and Filter.
-We are all aware of the importance of safe drinking water, and with the convenience of this system it has people purchasing for themselves and sharing it with others.
+Let’s consider one of my best sellers, for example, a Water bottle and Filter.
+We are all aware of the importance of safe drinking water, and with the convenience of this system, it has people purchasing for themselves and sharing it with others.
 It comes with a number of health benefits, as it removes most all harmful things in our water supply, which naturally makes it an excellent choice for consumers.

 The good news is, water isn’t going anywhere.
 And when you can offer consumers an affordable product, better for their health and overall water drinking habits, this is a product that will continue to pay me month after month without having to set up shop somewhere or spend any real time selling someone on the importance of clean water.